Jill Biden out to flex political muscle in governors' races

 Jill Biden out to flex political muscle in governors’ racesNew

-WASHINGTON (AP) — First lady Jill Biden is set to campaign Friday for Democrats in Virginia’s and New Jersey’s governor’s races, trying to boost the party’s political fortunes in her most overt way since arriving at the White House nine months ago.
-She’ll campaign with New Jersey incumbent Gov. Phil Murphy and former Virginia Democratic Gov. Terry McAuliffe, who is running to regain the post.
-Jill Biden was an integral part of her husband’s presidential campaign.
-But visits so close to Election Day on Nov.
+WASHINGTON (AP) — First lady Jill Biden is set to campaign Friday for Democrats in Virginia’s and New Jersey’s governor’s races.
+She’s campaigning with New Jersey incumbent Gov. Phil Murphy and Terry McAuliffe, the former Virginia governor running to regain the post.
+The first lady has regularly traveled the country to promote such issues as improving public education and community college, reopening schools amid the pandemic and urging people to get vaccinated against the coronavirus.
+But this is her most overtly political trip since becoming first lady.
+Her visits so close to Election Day on Nov.
 2 underscore political stakes that go beyond those of the White House.